Financial Planning for Alzheimer's and Dementia Care

 Supplemental Security Income (SSI)

 SSI offers essential financial aid to disabled adults and children with limited income and assets, including those with Alzheimer's and dementia.
-To qualify, an individual must have less than $2,000 in net resources and a couple of less than $3,000, excluding primary residences and vehicles.
-The benefit amount depends on the applicant's state and income level.
+To qualify, you must have less than $2,000 in net resources and a couple of less than $3,000, excluding primary residences and vehicles.
+Benefit amount depends on the applicant's state and income level.

 Applications can be made online or at local Social Security offices.
 For more information or to apply, contact the Social Security Administration at (800) 772-1213.
 Apply early to help avoid delays and potential out-of-pocket expenses.